 Individual and Group Therapy

 Both therapies have specific benefits as they relate to alcohol addiction.
-Addressing traumatic situations, negative habits, and cognitive thinking is key, along with several other successful techniques.
+Addressing traumatic situations, negative habits, and cognitive thinking is key, along with several other successful techniques backed by advances in mental health and addictions treatment.
 This is when most powerful underlying issues are typically revealed, and specific measures can be taken to ensure mental and emotional health and healing.

 Often, individuals who suffer from addiction also suffer from some other kind of mental illness.
 The time spent at the rehab center will address and diagnose any other underlying mental health issues.

 Because alcohol addiction most likely affects family members, it is important that the families take part in the healing process.
 Our clinical director specializes in family therapy and will help facilitate communication throughout the recovery process and will provide effective tools in how to communicate once treatment concludes.